ZenonSeth/respec/doc/api.md

   scrollbarOptions = scrollbarOptionsSpec,
   -- Optional.
 Only used if externalScrollbar is not set.
-  -- The options to apply to this scrollbar.
-  -- Note that because the way formspecs work, these scrollbar options will also -- be applied to any consequent scrollbars in this form.
+  -- The options to apply to this scrollbar, in the format of the spec for `ScrollbarOptions` -- Note that because the way formspecs work, these scrollbar options will also -- be applied to any consequent scrollbars in this form.